This article originally appeared on VICE Australia.

 More than 100 packages of cocaine have washed up on the shores of Fiji’s islands in the past few months.
 Thirty-one packages, weighing a total of 40 kilograms first appeared in the isles of Lau.
 They are valued at about $20 million [$14.5 million USD].
 Then, within two weeks, nine more appeared on the remote, white beach.

 Dozens upon dozens have been brought in by the tides within the past six weeks alone.
-And the area of distribution is growing: spreading from the Lau island group to Bua, Taveuni and then Yasawa.
-Police suspect even more could be littered throughout the deserted islands further afield: all of it pure white coke, and all of it stamped with the same mysterious sigil of a buffalo in a grassy pasture.
+And the area of distribution is growing: spreading from the Lau island group to several other Fijian islands.
+Police suspect even more could be littered throughout the deserted islands further afield: All of it is pure white coke, and all of it stamped with the same mysterious sigil of a buffalo in a grassy pasture.

 But no one seems to know where it’s coming from.

 Fiji Police Commissioner Brigadier General Sitiveni Qiliho confirmed this week that a joint investigation is underway with Australian authorities and the Fiji Navy to determine the original source of the drugs.
-So far, police efforts have been largely community-driven: reliant on the good will of honest civilians who just so happened to find a brick of cocaine.
+So far, police efforts have been largely community-driven, reliant on the goodwill of honest civilians who have happened to stumble across bricks of cocaine.

 While authorities have publicly urged anyone who finds a parcel to resist the temptation of opening it, several packages had already been meddled with by the time they were handed over to police, The Fiji Times reports.